inflearn logo

 → Takes 30ms (18x improvement)

-"The memory exploded after querying all the data." — We acknowledge the fundamental limitations of OFFSET and implement an alternative in a Spring Data environment that maintains a consistent speed regardless of the page number.
+"The memory exploded when I tried to fetch all the data." — We acknowledge the fundamental limitations of OFFSET and implement an alternative in a Spring Data environment that maintains a consistent speed regardless of the page number.
 You will also learn projection techniques to select only the necessary columns.

 Before